epiphanyplx/SkypeToZAC/README.md

-# SkypeToTeams
+# SkypeToZAC
-I wrote this script to convert Skype URL calls to Microsoft Teams.
-It was written and tested for ConnectWise Manage.
+Forked from SkypeToTeams by CB954: https://github.com/CB954/SkypeToTeams

 # Information
-The Script creates a bat file in C:\SkypeToTeams.
-The bat file converts the skype call to one accepted by Teams.
-I built this for ConnectWise Manage as it only intergrates with Skype.
-The bat file was needed becuase the call to skype has "?call" on the end of the phone number and teams will through an error.
+The Script creates a bat file in C:\SkypeToZAC.
+The bat file converts the skype call to one accepted by ZAC.
+I built this for ConnectWise Manage as it only integrates with Skype - fat client integrated with TAPI as well but ZAC does not support TAPI.
+The bat file was needed because the call to skype has "?call" on the end of the phone number and ZAC will throw an error.

 # Installation
 1. Make sure Skype is removed from the computer.
 Elevated PowerShell Session: